apache/airflow/docs/apache-airflow/executor/dask.rst

 - Each Dask worker must be able to import Airflow and any dependencies you require.
 - The DaskExecutor implements queues using
-  `Dask Worker Resources <https://distributed.dask.org/en/latest/resources.html>` functionality .
+  `Dask Worker Resources <https://distributed.dask.org/en/latest/resources.html>` functionality.
 To enable the use of queues, start your Dask workers with resources of the same name as the desired queues.
 The Dask worker resources only need to be started with a limit of 1.
 The resource limit is inconsequential to the scheduling of tasks as long as it is greater than 0.